 2) Say no to grays – sell your color kits

-As the lockdown extends and mobility is restricted, how would you serve your customers that aren’t able to come to your salon to get their hair color re-upped?
-Home color kits.
+Wondering how you would serve your customers that aren’t able to come to your salon to get their hair color re-upped?
+Well, the answer is – Home color kits.

 You can make a video showing how you’re making these kits and what all you’re providing in them.